felipecrs/dotfiles/README.md

 **To configure Windows Terminal**:

 1. On Windows Terminal, press `Ctrl`+`,` to open the settings.
-It will open a `json` file in your text editor.
+2. Click in _Open JSON file_ in the bottom left side.
+It will open the `settings.json` file in your text editor.
-2. Insert a new `fontFace` key under `profiles.defaults` with the value `FiraCode Nerd Font`, something like:
+3. Insert a new `fontFace` key under `profiles.defaults` with the value `FiraCode Nerd Font`, something like:

    ```json
    {